 Over the past couple of decades, communication has become more and more abbreviated.
 People used to write letters, but then they discovered the convenience of emails.
 More recently, emails have been supplanted by even quicker forms of communication, like texts and instant messages.
 The difficulty of pounding out texts on tiny phones has resulted in a whole new vocabulary of abbreviations.
 And now, with the rise of emojis, we have evolved (or devolved, some might say) to a point where people aren’t even bothering to use words when they communicate.
 If you’re someone who values words – like, say, an English major – this slide toward wordlessness can be a little depressing.
 It can even make students wonder where English majors, the proud standard-bearers for the English language, fit in this digital age.

-“The digital world has redefined the use of an English degree,” said Dr. Jonathan Wilson, Program Chair of the Bachelor of Arts in English at Ashford University.
+“The digital world has redefined the use of an English degree,” said Dr. Jonathan Wilson, former Program Chair of the Bachelor of Arts in English at Ashford University.
 “Traditionally, students who obtained English degrees proceeded down the teaching track or went into the fields of publishing or editing, but the value of an English degree has expanded greatly within the scope of new and emerging technology.”

 Indeed, new technology has given the business world many new ways to communicate with customers, employees, and others.
 Most companies have websites and maintain a presence on social media sites such as Facebook, Twitter, LinkedIn, Google+, Pinterest, and Instagram.
 Some organizations also maintain blogs and post content such as whitepapers or ebooks.
 Those businesses need wordsmiths who can create communications for all of those sites.
 That’s where English majors can come into play.